mmomtchev/magickwand.js/README.md

 * `npm test` should work at this point

+## Browser-compatible WASM version

+The WASM version uses SWIG Node-API WASM and it is still a very early alpha.
+Asynchronous support is still not implemented.

+SWIG Node-API WASM is available from https://github.com/mmomtchev/swig/tree/wasm

+There is no documentation available at the moment.

 ## Using this project as a tutorial for creating C++ bindings for Node.js with SWIG

 ImageMagick is the perfect candidate for an automatically generated with SWIG Node.js addon: